It started on a Saturday. All the best summer stories do, don’t they? They all start on Saturdays.

 I always try to go somewhere new, when I can actually afford to go out.
 Brighton has so many amazing eateries, cafes, and little shops that you’d swear nobody but you could have ever found.
 I always used to find a different street, a different way to spend the day when I went out.
 But there I was, on that same beach in Brighton.
 I looked around expectantly; but Emma was nowhere to be seen.
 I scolded myself for expecting a stray like her to follow through on anything she said, laid out my towel, and settled into my book.

 It took less than a chapter for her to arrive, of course.
-I’m hardly going to write about a story about that time I met a weird girl once and then never saw her again.
+I’m hardly going to write a story about that time I met a weird girl once and then never saw her again.

 ‘Kate!’ yelled a shadow that had suddenly appeared across the pages of my book.
 I rolled over and stared up at her once again.